UnsolvedCypher/improving-america/ideas.md

 ### Education
 - Police Officers ("resource officers") should not be in schools.
 This creates a "fast-track" to prison for many people, especially African-American children, and breeds mistrust.
 Officers should only be used in extreme cases
+- Ban corporal punishment in schools.
+Corporal punishment promotes violence in society and is very damaging and disruptive to learning environments.
+It is damaging to physical and mental health and leaves students far worse off than before.
+We should look into ways of promoting Restorative Justice instead.

 ### Poverty
 - Reference: Low voter turnout among poor and people who benefit from federal/state aid programs [article](http://www.nytimes.com/2015/11/22/opinion/sunday/who-turned-my-blue-state-red.html?smid=fb-nytimes&smtyp=cur&_r=0)